cadergator10/opencomputer-security-system/README.md

 <a href="https://oc.cil.li/topic/994-security-system-for-opensecurity">This was built off of DustPuppy's system here</a>

 Version 1.#.# of the security system was originally built for the <a href="https://www.technicpack.net/modpack/site-91.1622979">Site 91</a> modpack official server, but I made it public so others could enjoy it.
 It is obsolete as well and is discontinued with the diagnostic tablet and future QOL updates.
-Version 2.#.# is an entire remake of the entire system and is mine.
-It is not for redistribution as your own.
-It is the fully modular system.
+Version 2.#.# is an entire remake of the entire system and the code is more than just an editing of the original code (I actually rewrote it didn't just copy paste.)

 Go to bottom for a changelog, future changes, and some extra information about how to use the system